 I understand that under Jersey's Data Protection Law I have the right to withdraw my consent to the further processing of my information.
 (Should you wish to exercise this right please contact us on tel.
-441600 or email wildaboutjersey@gov.je).
+441600)

 I have received sufficient training and/or instructions for the planned activities and believe that I am fit and healthy enough to carry out the voluntary work involved.
 I understand that it is my responsibility to consult my doctor if I have any concerns about my health prior to carrying out any volunteer work for JARG Jersey.